Arctic freeze continues to blast huge swaths of the US with sub-zero temperatures

 Arctic storms left at least four dead and knocked out electricity to tens of thousands in the Northwest, brought snow to the South and walloped the Northeast with blizzard conditions forcing the postponement of the Pittsburgh Steelers vs. Buffalo Bills NFL playoff game hosted in bone-chilling Buffalo, New York.

-The game was scheduled to be held Monday after being canceled Sunday.
+The game was scheduled to be held Monday after being cancelled Sunday.

 New York Gov. Kathy Hochul, a Buffalo native, posted a video on X, formerly known as Twitter, showing near-whiteout conditions.